-UNIVERSITY OF NEVADA LAS VEGAS
+UNIVERSITY OF NEVADA LAS VEGAS – Las Vegas, NV

-Day camp with half day option
+Day Camp with Half Day option

-Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and/or participate in middle school, high school, USTA team tennis or tournaments.
+The Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and participate in middle school, high school, USTA team tennis, or tournaments.

-HIGHLIGHTS OF THE CAMP INCLUDE
+HIGHLIGHTS OF THE CAMP INCLUDE:

 - Comprehensive instructional program with daily teaching progressions